Why are we so reluctant to challenge government officials and their acts that don't pass the common sense test?

 |

-Very important facts to understand about the "Capital Formation Incentive Act".
+Very important facts to understand about the "Capital Formation Incentive Act."

-By law only the venture capital company can hold ownership in a venture.
+By law only the venture Capital company can hold ownership in a venture.
 This is one of the misleading aspects of this program.

 The program when th roughly understood is significantly different than what the public has been led to understand.
 Leaving the public unaware of the significance of what is being withheld.

-Oklahoma's Taxpayer Transparency Act View
+Oklahoma's Openbooks or Taxpayer Transparency Act

 Challenging state officials vague and insignificant reasoning for blocking public access to certain information.
 View